rafaelpierre/larry-ai/README.md

    * *Ease of use*: just install it, configure your Open AI token, and *voila* - you have a sleak chatbot frontend
    * *Flexibility*: want to use **larry.ai** as a simple (internal) proxy and communicate with it via your own frontend?
 You're welcome to do so via the exposed REST API endpoints.

-### 🛣️ Roadmap

-We also have some exciting features in the roadmap, namely:
-* Ability to easily change color themes
-* Prompt Injection protection
-* Caching GPT API calls

 ## 🐣 Getting Started
 ### Installation
 ```bash